Czar81/DUAD/M2/Back-end/pet_shop/docs/02_database.md

 - One cart can generate multiple receipts
 - Receipt is immutable once created (cannot be modified, only state changes)
-- Valid states: 'paid', 'cancelled', 'return'
+- Valid states: 'paid', 'cancelled', 'returned'
 - Receipts CANNOT be deleted (ON DELETE RESTRICT) to maintain order history
 - Entry_date is automatically set to current timestamp
 - When receipt is created, cart state automatic change to 'archive', and can be use to generade another receipt
 - When receipt is created, product stock automatic decremented
 - Refunds restore stock automatically

+---

 ### Relationships